Customization APIs

 Notes:

-- The Portal field column indicates the name of the corresponding setting on the Add Tag or Edit Tag page in the portal (see Add or Edit Tags).
+- The Portal field column shows the corresponding setting name on the Add Tag or Edit Tag page in the portal (see Add or Edit Tags).

-- Commas are valid in field values only as delimiters in comma-delimited lists.
+- Commas are only valid as delimiters in comma-delimited lists within field values.

-- For further information about validations applied to values submitted for the above fields, see Tag Field Validation.
+- For more details on validations for the above field values, see Tag Field Validation.

 top | section